Kxnstrxktiv/Kxnstrxktiv/README.md

-Hi, I am Sebastian or Sebby.
+Hi, I am Sebastian or Sebby for short.

-My main goal is that every person on earth understands Batch bacause its very easy to use.
-I also like to Tweak Windows so it runs smoother while not affecting your security in a negative way.
+I like to Tweak Windows to run more smoothly while not affecting your security in a negative way.

 Currently working on my own Tweaking Utility.